johnozbay/red-pebble/README.md

 Our cached version of the API can be found here : http://pebble.red/latest.json
 And, you're more than welcome to use our mirror for your projects.
+In case if you're wondering how up to date our information is, occasionally the information can be sporadic / a few days behind.
+Having a steady information flow from mars is tough business, and we can only mirror what we have access to from our sources.

 Red Pebble is built using [API.AI](http://api.ai), [Google Cloud Functions](https://cloud.google.com/functions/) and [Firebase](firebase.google.com).